DLSU-CCAPDEV/2223T3-S12-G07/README.md

 * profile upvotes : There is no dedicated page yet for viewing all the upvoted posts/comments by a user
 * profile downvotes : There is no dedicated page yet for viewing all the downvoted posts/comments by a user
 * view who upvoted/downvoted : The number of downvotes/upvotes are not counted and the user who upvoted/downvoted is not stored
+* can't track if user is logged in : this experience is simulated through hard coded webpages for logged in / visitor versions but a loop hole exists for a visitor to accomplish what a logged in user can do

+***NOTES***
+This repo contains alot of html files and a lot of those files are duplicates to hardcode the users and posts that were used to fill up the forum.
+The important html files are:
+* create_post.html
+* editprofile.html
+* register.html
+* login.html
+* profile_page_John.html
+* home(loggedin).html
+* home(visitor).html
+* post(visitor)_John.html
+* post(loggedin)_John.html

 Sources:
 https://stackoverflow.com/questions/31175221/regex-pattern-for-philippine-phone-number